Best Cameras for Documentary

 Mirrorless cameras have revolutionized the world of documentary filmmaking.
 With their compact size and innovative technology, they offer filmmakers and photographers a lightweight yet powerful alternative to DSLR cameras.
 Leading mirrorless models, such as the Sony Alpha a7 III and Panasonic Lumix GH5, boast outstanding image quality, advanced video features, and impressive autofocus capabilities.
 These cameras are increasingly becoming a top choice for documentary professionals seeking portability without compromising performance.

-See also Best Laptops for Under 300
+See also Best Camera for Under 200

 One of the key advantages of mirrorless cameras in documentary filmmaking is their silent shooting mode.
 Unlike DSLR cameras, which have a mechanical mirror that moves when capturing an image, mirrorless cameras use an electronic shutter.
 This means that filmmakers can shoot in complete silence, making them ideal for capturing intimate moments or sensitive subjects without drawing attention to the camera.